xinxijishuwyq/multimedia_audio_framework/README.md

     ```
 4. (Optional) use audioRecorder->**GetParams**(recorderParams) to validate SetParams()
 5. Call audioRenderer->**Start**() function on the AudioRecorder instance to start the recording task.
-6. Get the buffer size can be read, using GetBufferSize.
-Read the recorded audio data and converts it to a byte stream.
-Call the read function repeatedly to read data.
+6. Get the buffer length to be read, using **GetBufferSize** API.
     ```
-    audioRecorder->GetBufferSize(bufferLen)
+    audioRecorder->GetBufferSize(bufferLen);
+    ```
+7. Read the recorded audio data and convert it to a byte stream.
+Call the read function repeatedly to read data untill you want to stop recording
+    ```
     bytesRead = audioRecorder->Read(*buffer, bufferLen, isBlocking); // set isBlocking = true/false for blocking/non-blocking read
     while (numBuffersToRecord) {
         bytesRead = audioRecorder->Read(*buffer, bufferLen, isBlockingRead);